DOWNLOAD GRIERSON FAMILY TREE (pdf)

 "13th August 1757 John Grier (sic) in this parish and Janet McMonnies in Tongland gave in their names in order to proclamation and were wedded at Dunjap (sic) on Thursday 25th August by Mr. Alexander Brown."

 The spelling of Dunjap is believed to represent the farmhouse of Dunjop in the northern part of the parish of Tongland in Kircudbrightshire.
 Dunjop is situated close to Bridge of Dee, a short distance west of Castle Douglas, and can be found on the website of the Royal Commission on the Ancient and Historical Monuments of Scotland ("Canmore").
 According to this website which has a plan of the site, it is in the parish of Tongland in the former county of Kirkcudbrightshire.
+In the 1753 land Tax rolls, the notation clearly is: Dunjap in Tongueland.
+By 1853, it is Dunjop in Tongland.
+So the marriage registration reflected the spelling of the day, and it is the same place.

 It is possible that John died by 1805 and that his son Robert inherited the money to get the properties in Castle Douglas, but no evidence for this.
 No death around this time for a John Grier or Grierson has been found, nor any Wills & Testaments on ScotlandsPeople.